mschuchard/puppet-check/README.md

 - Puppetlabs Spec Helper intrinsically only executes spec tests against one module at a time.
 - Puppetlabs Spec Helper requires an additional config file for RSpec Puppet support.

 It is worth nothing that there is no current development objective for Puppet Check to achieve the same advanced level of robustness for spec testing that Puppetlabs Spec Helper enables.
 If you are performing standard spec testing on your Puppet code and data, then Puppet Check's spec testing is a fantastic lightweight and faster alternative to Puppetlabs Spec Helper.
-If you require advanced and intricate capabilities in your spec testing (e.g. direct interfacing to the `Puppet::Parser::Scope` API), you will likely prefer Puppetlabs Spec Helper's spec testing in conjunction with Puppet Check's file validation.
+If you require advanced and intricate capabilities in your spec testing (e.g. direct interfacing to the `Puppet::Parser::Scope` API), then you will likely prefer Puppetlabs Spec Helper's spec testing in conjunction with Puppet Check's file validation.

 ## Usage
 Puppet Check requires `ruby >= 1.9.3`, `puppet >= 3.2`, and `puppet-lint >= 1.1.0`.
 All other dependencies should be fine with various versions.
 Puppet Check can be used either with a CLI or Rake tasks.
-Please note both interfaces will ignore any directories named `fixtures` or specified paths with that directory during file checks.
+Please note both interfaces will ignore any directories named `fixtures` or specified paths with that directory during file checks and spec tests.

 ### CLI
 ```